composedbymax/modular-synthesizer/README.md

 # Custom Synthesizer
-A web-based synthesizer allowing users to create oscillators, modify waveforms, and apply audio effects like frequency modulation, filter automation, and more.
+Web-based synthesizer allowing users to create oscillators, and apply audio effects like frequency modulation, filter automation, and more.
 Built using the Web Audio API for real-time audio generation and control.

 ## Features
-- **Oscillator Creation** – Add multiple oscillators to create complex sounds with individual controls.
+- **Oscillator Creation** – Add multiple (automatically compressed) oscillators to create complex sounds with individual controls
 - **Waveform Selection** – Choose from four waveforms: Sine, Square, Sawtooth, and Triangle.
 - **Frequency Control** – Adjust the frequency of each oscillator (20 Hz to 2000 Hz).
 - **Filter Control** – Apply a lowpass filter with adjustable cutoff frequency and resonance.